owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

   private keys and all other keys necessary to decrypt the files stored on a system wide external storage

-.. note:: Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third party storage providers.
+.. warning:: Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third party storage providers.
 The encryption app does **not** protect your data if your ownCloud server is compromised, and it does not prevent ownCloud administrators from reading user's files.
 This